Edwin Ko (高明澂)

 Documentation of the Crow language Language documentation Discourse

-In addition to investigating areas of Crow grammar that have received little or no attention, I have been collecting discursive practices in Crow such as oral histories.
-This corpus includes commentary about changes on the reservation and in the way of life, the current language situation, Crow identity and culture, among other topics.
-Another important aspect of this project involves documenting stories with specific association to places or buildings no longer in use today.
-These stories therefore encapsulate a unique repository of historical and cultural knowledge.
-The recordings are housed in the Survey of California and Other Indian Languages.
+In addition to examining underexplored areas of Crow grammar, I have been documenting discursive practices such as reminiscences about the past.
+This corpus includes reflections on changes to reservation life, the current state of the language, and expressions of Crow identity and culture.
+A key component of this project also involves recording stories linked to specific places or buildings that are no longer in use.
+These narratives serve as a valuable repository of historical and cultural knowledge.
+The recordings are permanently housed in the California Language Archive.

 Mapping Crow Oral Histories project.